wblgers/py_speech_seg/README.md

 # py_speech_seg
-A toolkit to implement segmentation on speech based on BIC
+A toolkit to implement segmentation on speech based on BIC and nerual network, such as BiLSTM

 ## Dependency
 - Python>=3.5